Company takeovers: different situations

 Buying the company where you work as an employee or manager is called a Management Buyout (MBO).
 You buy out the current owner or you acquire part of the business.
 If the latter is the case, you continue the business under a new company name.
 The fact that you know the company, its culture, and its specifics is beneficial to both you and the seller.

 As the potential buyer, you talk and negotiate with your current employer.
 Where normally you had a hierarchic relationship, you now are an equal conversation partner.
 Be aware that there is always a possibility that the takeover does not happen.
 What will you do if that happens?
-There are interesting specific financial constructions for a Management Buyout.
+There are interesting specific for a Management Buyout.

 Takeover within the family